funfungho/abzLinux/the_linux_command_line/09_permissions.md

     --|--|
     `-` | A regular file.
     `d` | A directory.
     `l` | A symbolic link.
-Notice that with symbolic links, the remaining file attributes are always `rwxrwxrwx` and are **dummy** values.
+Notice that with symbolic links, the remaining file attributes are always `rwxrwxrwx` and are *dummy values*.
 The **real** file attributes are those of the file the symbolic link points to.
     `c` | A character special file.
 This file type refers to a device that handles data as a stream of bytes, such as a terminal or `/dev/null`.
     `b` | A block special file.
 This file type refers to a device that handles data in blocks, such as a hard drive or DVD drive
     | |

-- The remaining nine characters of the file attributes, called the *file **mode***, represent the read, write, and execute **permissions** for the file’s owner, the file’s group owner, and everybody else
+- The remaining 9 characters of the file attributes, called the *file mode*, represent the read, write, and execute **permissions** for the file’s owner, the file’s group owner, and everybody else
 - Permissions attributes

     Attribute | Files | Directories |
     --|--|--|
-    `r` | Allows a file to be opened and read. | Allows a directory’s contents to be **listed if** the execute attribute is also set.
+    `r` | Allows a file to be opened and read. | Allows a directory’s contents to be listed if the execute attribute is also set.
     `w` | Allows a file to be written to or truncated; however, this attribute does not allow files to be renamed or deleted.
 The **ability to delete or rename files is determined by directory attributes**. | Allows files within a directory to be created, deleted, and renamed **if** the execute attribute is also set.
     `x` | Allows a file to be treated as a program and executed.
 Program files written in scripting languages must also be set as **readable** to be executed. | Allows a directory to be entered, e.g., `cd` directory.
     | | |